markItUp! pack 1.1.5 - set switching

 EDIT: By the way, I'm noticing that the current dev release still has a few remnant markItUp!
 JavaScript files in the archive.
 Oh, CVS, you old card.
 You've done it to me again.

 Oh.
 I meant specifically how they deal with "attaching the wysiwyg editor to all input formatted textareas" problem, not so much solving the larger issue of how to integrate markItUp into WYSIWYG API.
 I already worked with sun on the latter problem and basic support was committed as a result of #352295: Add markItUp support.
-Unfortunately, it'll be a long while until WYSIWIYG API supports constructs such as swappable sets and skins (see #313497: Allow to configure advanced editor settings), so this module still is very useful to people.
+Unfortunately, it'll be a long while until WYSIWIYG API supports constructs such as swappable sets and skins (see #313497: Allow configuration of advanced editor settings), so this module still is very useful to people.

 And yes, CVS is a cruel, fickle mistress. :(